Why Angelina Jolie And Billy Bob Thornton Have Always Remained Close

-As Brad Pitt and Jennifer Aniston are in the news now with talk that they are in contact with one another again, it is also being reported that while Angelina Jolie and Billy Bob Thornton are speaking to one another also, their friendship has endured and they have remained close to one another since their divorce.
+As Brad Pitt and Jennifer Aniston are in the news now with talk that they are in contact with one another again, it is also being reported that Angelina Jolie and Billy Bob Thornton are also speaking to one another, and their friendship has endured and they have remained close to one another since their divorce.

-Entertainment Tonight report that last November Billy Bob Thornton spoke of what a great person Angelina Jolie is and how they are still very much friends.
+Entertainment Tonight reported that last November, Billy Bob Thornton spoke of what a great person Angelina Jolie is and how they are still very much friends.

 “That won’t ever go away.
 Sometimes I won’t see her for five years.
 But I offer.
 I know she’s been through a lot.
 She’s a great person.
 And she’s one of the people who didn’t abandon me.
 She never has.”

-A few years ago Billy Bob Thornton also described how Angelina Jolie was a person with immense energy and goodness in her and admitted that the two looked in on one another often.
+A few years ago, Billy Bob Thornton also described how Angelina Jolie was a person with immense energy and goodness in her, and admitted that the two looked in on one another often.

 “She’s amazing, amazing.
 She’s got so much energy and so much goodness in her, and we check in on each other all the time.
 She makes sure I’m doing OK.
 I make sure she’s doing OK.”

 Angelina Jolie and Billy Bob Thornton met each other while they were working on the film Pushing Tin in 1999 and were wed in 2000.
-People report that while Angelina and Billy Bob may have been quite close to one another, they also had many differences which may have helped to contribute to their break-up.
+People reports that while Angelina and Billy Bob may have been quite close to one another, they also had many differences, which may have helped to contribute to their break-up.

-For instance, while Angelina Jolie was extremely energetic when it came to her humanitarian work with the United Nations, Billy Bob Thornton enjoyed staying at home more and watching sports games on television.
+For instance, while Angelina Jolie was extremely energetic when it came to her humanitarian work with the United Nations, Billy Bob Thornton enjoyed staying at home more and watching sports on television.
 He claims that he felt “inadequate” in part because of this, and also “never felt good enough for her.”

-Many have wondered whether the story of the famous couple wearing pendants with each other’s blood was really true, and in Hollywood Reporter, as reported by Vanity Fair, Billy Bob Thornton admits that he and Angelina Jolie did indeed really wear those vials of blood.
+Many have wondered whether the story of the famous couple wearing pendants with each other’s blood was really true, as reported by Vanity Fair, Billy Bob Thornton admits that he and Angelina Jolie did indeed really wear those vials of blood.

 Angelina Jolie & Billy Bob Thornton pic.twitter.com/X6eDEYsfXJ